emmanuellec301/inf2303/evaluation.markdown

 #### Final Presentation

-Each team will make a short (5-10 minutes) presentation about their research on the last day of class.
+Each student will make a short (5-10 minutes) presentation about their research on the last day of class.

 #### Final Term Paper

-The final deliverable is a paper of 5,000–7,000 words, due at the end of the semester.
+The final deliverable is a paper of 2,500–3,000 words, due at the end of the semester.
 The papers will be shared with other students and will be evaluated by the instructor according to the following criteria: